jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 determine the type of an expression or `int` to cast a `str` to an `int`.
 We have also been using the word *command* to refer to words like `print`, `input`, and `type` that seem to have important meaning to Python.
 In fact, these commands are actually called *functions*.
-It’s important to learn to speak like a programmer when you are writing code, so we will call them functions from here forward.
+It's important to learn to speak like a programmer when you are writing code, so we will call them functions from here forward.